View Capital Ideas for more on:

 By purchasing Class C shares, an investor elects to pay the cost of acquiring fund shares over time through an asset-based sales charge rather than immediately paying a sales charge up front.

-Class C share 12b-1 expenses include an annual 1% fee to reimburse American Funds for dealer commissions paid to financial advisors in the first year of share ownership and to pay dealers for providing ongoing service to their clients who own Class C shares.
+Class C share 12b-1 expenses include an annual 1% fee to reimburse American Funds for dealer commissions paid to financial professionals in the first year of share ownership and to pay dealers for providing ongoing service to their clients who own Class C shares.

 Since expenses and dividends are paid from a fund’s income, the expense difference associated across share classes will affect the amount of the dividend distributions.
 Classes with higher expenses will have lower dividends.